damonbauer/logsnag-ruby/CONTRIBUTING.md

 6. Commit your changes: `git commit -am 'Add some feature'`.
 7. Push to the branch: `git push origin my-new-feature`.
 8. Submit a pull request.
-    - Note: the repo uses [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) to automatically manage releases.
-Please make sure your pull request title follows the correct patterns.
-Don't worry - it can always be changed before merging.

 Ask for help if you need it!

 ### Code Review